SioneYerkovich/Fruit-Flyer/README.md

 New bosses including potentially Baron Von Vegetable!

-All new powerups that enhance gameplay in various ways
+All new powerups that enhance gameplay in various ways such as Invincibility, Time Slow and Wing Growth!

+Update player animations to include new animations for currently active powerups e.g. lightning particles emmitting off the player model to symbolise an activ speed boost

 # ✍️ *Relevant documentation*